stroncis/aiua6-receipt-parser/README.md

 ## Challenges
 * To capture address is insanely hard.
 My solution is to use fuzzy string searching (Levenstein etc) in lookup tables.
 If it is entered once into database and approved, then all the incorrect OCR readings could be easily fixed with a lookup table for that data cathegory.
 Though this requires a lot of considerations, as addresses are too mangled to be usable.
 A small language model could help here?
+* Receipts have a lot of overlapping text (space saving?), on which Tesseract fails instantly.
 * Creating IDs for receipts based on filename is not the best idea, but should work for now, later should check for date, time, pay amount?
 * So far so good for smaller chunks of text, though there are issues with reading some characters, especially "3" "8" and "9" being confused a lot.
 * Having thousands of labeled receipts could help with Tesseract finetuning, though this is a major task, not for a hobby project.
 Outsourcing neighboor kiddos for candies.